stathis-liap/Project-RTS/README.md

 **🚀 Overview**

-This project is a custom-built Real-Time Strategy (RTS) engine developed for the Graphics and Virtual Reality course (February 2026).
+This project is a custom-built Real-Time Strategy (RTS) engine developed for the Graphics and Virtual Reality course (February 2026) **that was graded with a perfect scrore (10/10)**.
 It demonstrates advanced computer graphics techniques, including procedural world generation, unit AI, and optimized rendering for massive unit counts.

 The game is set in a winter landscape where players manage resources, construct buildings with gradual visual progression, and command an army of animated skeletal units.